-Assesses adults 19–64 years of age who have schizophrenia and were dispensed and remained on an antipsychotic medication for at least 80% of their treatment period.
+Assesses adults 18 years of age and older who have schizophrenia or schizoaffective disorder who were dispensed and remained on an antipsychotic medication for at least 80 percent of their treatment period.

 Why It Matters

 Schizophrenia is a chronic and disabling psychiatric disorder that requires ongoing treatment and monitoring.
 Symptoms include hallucinations, illogical thinking, memory impairment, and incoherent speech.1 Medication non-adherence is common and a major concern in the treatment of schizophrenia.
 Using antipsychotic medications as prescribed reduces the risk of relapse or hospitalization.2

 Adherence to Antipsychotic Medications for Individuals with Schizophrenia Rate

 This State of Healthcare Quality Report classifies health plans differently than NCQA’s Quality Compass.
 HMO corresponds to All LOBs (excluding PPO and EPO) within Quality Compass.
 PPO corresponds to PPO and EPO within Quality Compass.